akrzemi1/papers/axiom_level_contract_statements.md

 the predicate for a contract <ins>with *contract-level* ohter than `axiom`</ins> that is not checked under the current build level is evaluated; if the predicate of such a contract would evaluate to `false`, the behavior is undefined.

-### add at the end
+#### Add at the end

 The predicate `p` of a contract condition with `axiom` *contract-level* is an unevaluated operand.
-If an implementation is able to determine, by means not specified by this Intrnational Standard, what the value would be returned by evaluating `p`, and this value is `false` the behavior is undefined.
+If an implementation is able to determine, by means not specified by this Intrnational Standard, what the value would be returned by evaluating `p`, and this value is `false`, the behavior is undefined.

 References
 ----------